SodiumIodide/Nonhomogeneous-Sampling/README.md

     - As a build tool, but with some configuration file editing this can be avoided.
 - **LAPACK**
     - For the analytical solution to the system.
 The code currently assumes a column-major array accessing scheme utilized by this library.
+- **GSL**
+    - Required for the random number generator.
+The built-in C random number generator contained in `stdlib.h` proved to be too coarse, and the cycle was not long enough for extended runs.

 ### Python and Visualization